Nero: Antichrist

-The Sibylline Oracles, Book 5 and 8, written in the second century, speak of Nero returning and bringing destruction.
-Within Christian communities, these writings, along with others, fueled the belief that Nero would return as the Antichrist.
+The Sibylline Oracles (books 5 and 8), written in the second century, speak of Nero returning and bringing destruction.
+Within Christian communities, these writings, along with others, fueled the belief that Nero would be resurrected as the Antichrist.
 In 310, Lactantius wrote that Nero "suddenly disappeared, and even the burial place of that noxious wild beast was nowhere to be seen.
 This has led some persons of extravagant imagination to suppose that, having been conveyed to a distant region, he is still reserved alive; and to him they apply the Sibylline verses."
 Lactantius maintains that it is not right to believe this.

-In 422, Augustine of Hippo wrote about 2 Thessalonians 2:1–11, where he believed that Paul mentioned the coming of the Antichrist.
-Although he rejects the theory, Augustine mentions that many Christians believed Nero was the Antichrist or would return as the Antichrist.
+In 422, Augustine of Hippo, referring to 2 Thessalonians 2:1–11, that he believed that Paul mentioned the coming of the Antichrist.
+Although he rejects the view, Augustine mentions that many Christians believed Nero was or would return as the Antichrist.
 He wrote that, "in saying, 'For the mystery of iniquity doth already work,' he alluded to Nero, whose deeds already seemed to be as the deeds of Antichrist."

-Some modern biblical scholars such as Delbert Hillers (Johns Hopkins University) of the American Schools of Oriental Research and the editors of the Oxford Study Bible and HarperCollins Study Bible, contend that the number 666 in the Book of Revelation is a code for Nero, a view that is also supported in Roman Catholic Biblical commentaries.
-The statement concerns Revelation 17:1-18, "the longest explanatory passage in Revelation", which predicts the destruction of Rome by work of an "eighth emperor" who was also one of the "seven kings" of the most extended and powerful empire ever known in the human history: according to this lecture, Babylon the Great is identified with Rome which has poured the blood of saints and martyrs (verse 6) and subsequently become the seat of the Vatican State, reigning over all the kings existing on Earth.
+Some modern Christian biblical scholars, such as Delbert Hillers (Johns Hopkins University) of the American Schools of Oriental Research and the editors of the Oxford Study Bible and HarperCollins Study Bible, contend that the number of the beast in the Book of Revelation is a code for Nero, a view that is also supported in Roman Catholic biblical commentaries.
+The claim is in regard to the "Babylon" mentioned in Revelation 17:1–18, which, according to Scott G. Sinclair, in the period of the book's authorship, referred to Rome (e.g., 1 Peter 5:13).